 - The Meters - "Groovy Lady" (drumline)

-- 1993/07-08 (~).
+- 1993/07 (~).
 Totally different music and lyrics than the released song in Me Against The World (1995).
-The "It Ain't Easy" interlude included in Stay True mixtape is said extracted from this song.
+The "It Ain't Easy" interlude included in Stay True mixtape is said extracted from the outro of the song.

 - Samples :